mitchty/open-webui-cli/readme.md

-# Very rough open-webui cli
+# Minimal open-webui-cli

-This is a very rough/dumb cli for open-webui.
+This is a very minimal (for now) cli for open-webui.
 Why?
 Cause I need to use things outside of a webbrowser session and this makes it easier to script with than using curl all over and jq.

 Have to setup an api token to use as this is doing bearer access token as auth.
 You'll need to either set your token and uri via environment variables or switches.
+For now there is no config file.

 ```sh
 export TOKEN=sk-40cfb1e4ac104872bbb318e9b3df3057